schl3ck/OPPlugin-advanced-free-block-mode/readme.md

 You can find the source code to this plugin on [GitHub](https://github.com/schl3ck/OPPlugin-advanced-free-block-mode)

 # Changelog
+## v1.3.3 - 2022-08-20
+* Replace deprecated icon in the window that moves the coordinate system

 ## v1.3.2 - 2022-07-15
 * Use new font loading system